Easy 3 Ingredient Aperol Spritz

 This post may contain affiliate links.
 Please see our disclosure policy.

-Aperol Spritz with a straw and orange slice
+Classic Aperol Spritz cocktail with orange slice in wine glass over ice.

 Pin this now to find it later